John Milton: Theology

-Milton was neither a clergyman nor a theologian; however, theology, and particularly English Calvinism, formed the palette on which John Milton created his greatest thoughts.
-John Milton wrestled with the great doctrines of the Church amidst the theological crosswinds of his age.
+John Milton was neither a clergyman nor a theologian; however, theology, and particularly English Calvinism, formed the palette on which he created his greatest thoughts.
+Milton wrestled with the great doctrines of the Church amidst the theological crosswinds of his age.
 The great poet was undoubtedly Reformed (though his grandfather, Richard "the Ranger" Milton had been Roman Catholic).
 However, Milton's Calvinism had to find expression in a broad-spirited Humanism.
 Like many Renaissance artists before him, Milton attempted to integrate Christian theology with classical modes.
 In his early poems, the poet narrator expresses a tension between vice and virtue, the latter invariably related to Protestantism.
 In Comus, Milton may make ironic use of the Caroline court masque by elevating notions of purity and virtue over the conventions of court revelry and superstition.
 In his later poems, Milton's theological concerns become more explicit.

 His use of biblical citation was wide-ranging; Harris Fletcher, standing at the beginning of the intensification of the study of the use of scripture in Milton's work (poetry and prose, in all languages Milton mastered), notes that typically Milton clipped and adapted biblical quotations to suit the purpose, giving precise chapter and verse only in texts for a more specialized readership.
 As for the plenitude of Milton's quotations from scripture, Fletcher comments, "For this work, I have in all actually collated about twenty-five hundred of the five to ten thousand direct Biblical quotations which appear therein".
 Milton's customary English Bible was the Authorized King James.
 When citing and writing in other languages, he usually employed the Latin translation by Immanuel Tremellius, though "he was equipped to read the Bible in Latin, in Greek, and in Hebrew, including the Targumim or Aramaic paraphrases of the Old Testament, and the Syriac version of the New, together with the available commentaries of those several versions".

 Milton embraced many heterodox Christian theological views.
 He has been accused of rejecting the Trinity, believing instead that the Son was subordinate to the Father, a position known as Arianism; and his sympathy or curiosity was probably engaged by Socinianism: in August 1650 he licensed for publication by William Dugard the Racovian Catechism, based on a non-trinitarian creed.
-Milton's alleged Arianism, like much of his theology, is still subject of debate and controversy.
+Milton's alleged Arianism, like much of his theology, is still the subject of debate and controversy.
 Rufus Wilmot Griswold argued that "In none of his great works is there a passage from which it can be inferred that he was an Arian; and in the very last of his writings he declares that "the doctrine of the Trinity is a plain doctrine in Scripture."
 In Areopagitica, Milton classified Arians and Socinians as "errorists" and "schismatics" alongside Arminians and Anabaptists.
 A source has interpreted him as broadly Protestant, if not always easy to locate in a more precise religious category.
 In 2019, John Rogers stated, "Heretics both, John Milton and Isaac Newton were, as most scholars now agree, Arians."